nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 However, this code has an issue: what if the slider value is actually within the first child of the actual slider control?
 One way to fix this is to check the object's role.
 The modified code looks like this:

 	def getSliderValue(self):
-		from controltypes import ROLE_SLIDER # It is possible to import from within a method. fg = api.getForegroundObject()
+		from controlTypes import ROLE_SLIDER # It is possible to import from within a method. fg = api.getForegroundObject()
 		slider = fg.lastChild
 		if slider.role == ROLE_SLIDER: return slider.firstChild.value